 Potential impacts to the social and economic environment of the study area will be identified.
 EJ and LEP issues will be analyzed in order to prevent the potential for discrimination and disproportionately high and adverse effects to minority, low-income, and non-English speaking populations.
 Demographics from the 2010 U.S. Census Bureau regarding minority, low-income, and LEP populations will be documented and compared.
-For Level 2 screening purposes, the following measures will be evaluated: 1) Are EJ/LEP populations present in the study area?; 2) Is there a potential for adverse impacts to EJ/LEP populations (e.g., displacements, community cohesion, changes in access, etc.)?; and 3) Is there a potential for beneficial impacts and/or mitigation to offset any potential adverse impacts to EJ/LEP populations (e.g., improved community cohesion, improved mobility and safety, etc.)?
-For Level 3, quantification of impacts will be completed where possible, such as the number and type of displacements in EJ/LEP areas, availability of replacement housing, evaluation of ramp changes affecting access, and number of sensitive noise receptors within EJ/LEP areas directly adjacent to the proposed alternatives.
-Potential beneficial impacts to EJ/LEP populations will also be evaluated in Level 3.
+For Levels 2 and 3 screening purposes, the following three measures will be evaluated: 1) Are EJ/LEP populations present in the study area?; 2) Is there a potential for adverse impacts to EJ/LEP populations (e.g., displacements, changes to access, etc.)?; and 3) Is there a potential for beneficial impacts and/or mitigation to offset any potential adverse impacts to EJ/LEP populations (e.g., improved community cohesion, improved mobility and safety, etc.)?
 Alternatives which could potentially adversely impact EJ/LEP populations while not providing potential beneficial impacts and/or the likelihood of mitigation for any potential adverse impacts will be ranked lower than alternatives which do not result in potential adverse impacts or could potentially provide beneficial impacts and/or mitigate for adverse impacts.